 REtipster features products and services we've used, tested, and think you'll find useful.
 If you buy something featured here, we may earn an affiliate commission.
 Learn more.

-As part of the tutorial, I decided to invest $1,000 of my own money with the company, so people could see exactly how it worked and we could check in on that investment each year to see what the results were.
+As part of the review back in 2017, I decided to invest $1,000 of my own money with the company, so people could see exactly how it worked, and we could check in on that investment each year to see the results.

-Ever since then, I’ve been tracking the progress and returns from that investment by putting together an annual blog post and video that shows what the dividends have been and how much the money has grown.
+Since then, I’ve been tracking the progress and returns from that investment by putting together an annual video update showing what the dividends have been and how much the money has grown.

-My goal with this review isn’t to convenience anyone to invest with Fundrise.
-My goal is to make you aware of this investment strategy, and the fact that you don’t need to be an accredited investor to participate, which is somewhat unique in this space.
+My goal with these annual reviews isn’t to convince anyone to invest with Fundrise.
+My goal is to make you aware of this investment strategy and that you don’t need to be an accredited investor to participate, which is somewhat unique in this space.

 It's a lot of fun to see the actual returns on this investment (not just a theoretical picture of what's supposed to happen).

-Of course, my investment performance doesn’t necessarily dictate what YOUR returns may look like.
-Every eREIT performs differently, and the performance will almost certainly vary from one year to the next, but it does offer some insights on how Fundrise performs as a company, specifically in comparison with other investment options like the stock market, mutual funds, or some of the other real estate crowdfunding websites out there.
+Of course, my investment performance doesn’t determine what YOUR returns may look like.
+Every eREIT performs differently, and the performance will vary from year to year.
+Still, it offers some insights into how Fundrise performs as a company, specifically in comparison with other investment options like the stock market, mutual funds, or similar websites.

-When I first invested my $1,000 five years ago, I told Fundrise to automatically reinvest all of my dividends (rather than sending them to my bank account).
+When I first invested my $1,000 six years ago, I told Fundrise to automatically reinvest all of my dividends (rather than sending them to my bank account).
 This is a big part of why $864.37 of “value” is left in the account.
 This number would be substantially lower if I didn't reinvest these dividends.

-April 12 isn't even a full 4 months into the 12-month calendar, so the 2022 year-to-date earnings look disproportionately smaller compared to the previous years.
+April 20 isn't even a full four months into the 12-month calendar, which is part of why the 2023 year-to-date earnings look disproportionately smaller compared to the previous years.

-Here's a quick snapshot of EVERY dividend I've received since I got started five years ago.
+Here's a quick snapshot of EVERY dividend I've received since I started six years ago.

-Is 14% a decent return over the past five years?
+Is 12.7% a decent return over the past six years?